 How to get in?

-Land by tender on Hamstead’s shale beach or within the Newtown River entrance at Hamstead Quay that is accessible at all states of the tide except at low water Springs.
-Those venturing further in will find Newtown Quay is only accessible three hours either side of high water and Shalfleet Quay dries beyond its head 1.5 hours either side of LW springs.
+Those venturing further in will find Newtown Quay is only accessible three hours on either side of high water, and Shalfleet Quay dries beyond its head 1.5 hours on either side of LW springs.

 Why visit here?

-The areas Hamstead name originates from the Old English Hamstede meaning homestead.
-It is thought that the name comes from Hamstead Farm situated about 1.5km in from the shore on the hillside overlooking the estuary.
-The farm is believed to have had humble medieval origins but seems to have been raised to some standing in the 19th century when it was listed as being a 'mansion' with a walled garden.
+The area's name, Hampstead, originates from the Old English Hamstede meaning "homestead."
+It is thought that the name comes from Hamstead Farm, situated about 1.5km in from the shore on the hillside overlooking the estuary.
+The farm is believed to have had humble medieval origins, but it seems to have gained some standing in the 19th century when it was listed as a 'mansion' with a walled garden.

-All this is very far from Hampstead experienced today.
-Ashore, those with family will enjoy the shingle beach with its tree line providing ample protection from the prevailing winds.
-The shingle beach makes an excellent place to land and have a barbecue whilst overlooking the yacht on anchor with the Western Solent as backdrop.
+All this is a far cry from the Hampstead of today.
+The coastline here is largely undeveloped, with few properties and a landscape of low-lying marshland, ancient woodland, and saltwater marshes.
+Those with family aboard can enjoy the shingle beach, its tree line providing ample protection from the prevailing winds.
+The shingle beach offers an excellent spot to land and have a barbecue while overlooking the anchored yacht with the Western Solent as a backdrop.

-Walkers will find Hamstead Point an excellent location to pick up on two major island walks, the Hampstead Trail and Cowes to Yarmouth coastal path.
-The Hampstead walk traverses the Island from north to south, passing alongside salt water marshes and over downland (full walk 7mi /12 km/3 hours one way).
-Likewise the Cowes to Yarmouth coastal walk passes along the coast here (full walk 16mi /26 km/16 hours one way).
+Walkers will find Hamstead Point an excellent location to pick up on two major island walks, the Hamstead Trail and Cowes to Yarmouth coastal path.
+The Hampstead walk traverses the Island from north to south, passing alongside saltwater marshes and over downland (full walk 7 mi/12 km/3 hours one way).
+Likewise, the Cowes to Yarmouth coastal walk passes along the coast here (a complete walk of 16 mi/26 km, 16 hours one way).
 It runs significantly inland around the Newtown River estuary and the firing range, rejoining the frontage at Thorness Bay.

 What facilities are available?